Kindness builds trust and creates a safety net for all types of relationships.

 Think about this:

-Whether at home or in the office, if you are unkind, the other person will not entirely trust you.
+Whether at home or work, if you're unkind, the other person won't entirely trust you.

 On the other hand, simple and consistent acts of kindness create change and bring hope to struggling relationships.